BetaHydri/side-channel-vulnerabilities-check/README.md

 - Consider disabling specific mitigations for application issues
 - Consult application vendor documentation for compatibility
 - Use `-Interactive` mode to apply mitigations incrementally
+- **Use `-Revert -Interactive -WhatIf` to safely remove problematic mitigations**

+**Revert mode issues:**
+- Revert mode requires `-Interactive` for safety - this is intentional
+- Use `-WhatIf` to preview what would be reverted before making changes
+- Some mitigations cannot be reverted if they're OS/hardware enforced
+- Always restart system after reverting mitigations for changes to take effect

 **Virtualization-specific issues:**
 - VM guests: Ensure host system is up to date